MagnusBrzenk/typescript-immutable-MERN-stack-demo/src/common/models/_README.md

 ## Metatyping

--   Much thought has gone into ensuring minimal work/repetition is required whenever you want to adjust your redux state tree, and to make type safety and intellisense as clear/robust as Typescript allows.
+-   Thought has gone into ensuring minimal work/repetition is required whenever you want to adjust your redux state tree, and to make type safety and intellisense as clear/robust as Typescript allows.
 This is achieved by placing the bulk of the common boilerplate in the dir `metatyping`.
 -   The file `metatyping/index.ts` defines the generator function for converting the Default POJO to an immutable payload with types.
-Each model that you build needs to import the function `metatyping/index/getImmutableGenerator` and call it like so within the namespace
+Each model that you build needs to import the function `metatyping/index/getImmutableGenerator` and call it within the namespace as shown in the snippet below
 -   If the POJO representing some substate (e.g. a phone number) is itself composed of other substate POJOs, then they need to be imported and added to the substate POJO in question.
 This will make types clearer when traversing derived immutable payloads (see below);
 -   Sometimes a customized type is useful but not worth breaking out into its own model; in such a case, place the customized type in the appropriate namespace, as with `TPhoneType` in the following example: